blomstra/flarum-ext-database-queue/README.md

 This extension allows you to easily run a queue, using your database and by configuring one cron(job).

+> **Disclaimer**: this extension is provided "as is" by Blomstra.
+Only community support is provided.

 ## Background and when you need this

 By default, Flarum runs without a (background) queue.
 This means that all tasks of Flarum are processed during the request of the user.